 We both breathed a big sigh of relief as we saw the bikes arrive in oversize baggage in Oslo.
 Thank you Qatar Airways.
 Other than one crying baby the flights were comfortable and hassle-free, especially the Dreamliner from Doha to OSLO.
 Very nice thank you very much!
 And, you seem to have treated our bikes super nicely as they arrived in perfect working order.
 With their service, prices and ever-increasing reach I can see us flying with them again where possible.

-Thankfully we were able to store the bikes while we had a two-day stopover in Oslo enjoying the warm hospitality of long-time friend Simon, an old work buddy, a gentleman and a scholar!
-About $50 USD for two days for both bikes was more than worth not having the hassle of dragging them into town and back.
-It’s charged per piece so it didn’t matter that the bikes were oversized luggage.
+Thankfully, we were able to store the bikes while we had a two-day stopover in Oslo, enjoying the warm hospitality of long-time friend Simon, an old work buddy, a gentleman, and a scholar!
+About $50 USD for both bikes for two days was more than worth not having the hassle of dragging them into town and back.
+It’s charged per piece, so it didn’t matter that the bikes were oversized luggage.

 Oslo was as we remembered it.
 A mix of old and new and seriously expensive.
 We’ve seen all of the major sights in days gone by so we were happy to wander around the city and try not to break the budget before we’d even started riding.